-Transporting individuals to and from programs may be challenging for some time.
-Access to public transportation may not be easily available.
-In addition, public transportation creates added risk of exposure to COVID-19 that must be considered with the ability of individuals to follow safety protocols.
-If private transportation is being provided by family or other service providers, appropriate protocols recommended by health authorities should be followed to minimize risk, including the use of PPE if required.
+Transporting individuals to and from programs may require extra planning.
+Public transportation creates added risk of exposure to COVID-19 that must be considered alongside the ability of individuals to follow safety protocols.
+If private transportation is being provided by family or other service providers, appropriate health protocols should be followed to minimize risk, including the use of PPE if required.
 These considerations should inform both your risk assessment regarding access to programs as well as daily screenings of participants and visitors.